 Coming up with solutions is much harder than complaining.
 And complaining – or even outright insulting – is much easier when you’re anonymous.

 When I taught language arts, I allowed students to disagree with each other and even with me.
-Hell, I encouraged it – it’s that whole discourse thing – but they had to look each other in the eyes when they did it.
+In fact, I encouraged it – it’s that whole discourse thing – but they had to look each other in the eyes when they did it.
 And when I made them practice that level of genuine communication – when you know someone’s name and you know they disagree with you but you are still trying to find common ground and convince them – I’d like to think I provided an environment where, indeed, minds were changed in some cases, and some convictions were strengthened in others.

 But it was done with respect, both for others and for themselves and the faces they show to the world.